-Neck bridging is an exercise that is unique to the grappling arts.
+Neck bridging is an exercise that supposedly strengthens the neck that is almost unique to the grappling arts.
 It is also controversial.

-So given that a strong neck is important to prevent injuries, resist submissions, manipulate opponents, and make your clinch more effective, what are your options if you don’t want to bridge?
+But regardless of whether you bridge onto your head or not, a strong neck is still super important to prevent injuries, resist submissions, manipulate opponents, and make your clinch more effective, what are your options if you don’t want to bridge?
 Here are just a few:

 - Lie flat on your back and lift your head off the ground a bit.
 Now repeatedly and reasonably rapidly move your head up and down, bringing your chin towards your chest and then away again.
 Start with a set of 20 or 30.
 You can add a bit of resistance to your forehead by pushing on your forehead with your fingers.